-(Digital Technology, DVC, Food Technologies, Technology, Industry Trades, Carving); the languages (Japanese, Latin, Mandarin, Spanish, Te Reo Mäori, Reading Support) and Business Studies, Inquiry Learning, Philosophy, Sports Studies.
-Students may also apply for entry to the Athlete Development Programme for high-performance sportsmen.
+(Digital Technology, DVC, Food Technologies, Product Technology, Industry Trades, Carving); the languages (Japanese, Latin, Mandarin, Spanish, Te Reo Māori, Reading Support) and Business Studies, Inquiry Learning, Philosophy and the Athlete Development Programme.

 Particular care is taken to gather as much information as possible about the background of new entrants from contributing schools.
-Students are placed in courses best suited to their ability based on Entrance Test results.
+Students are placed in courses best suited to their ability and needs.
 The Learning Needs and Learning Centre classes have a curriculum tailored to meet their needs, along with remedial tuition and one-to-one tutoring in reading and other special programmes.